hackclub/hackclub/meta/applications/yc_s15.md

 secured a blank check from Panasonic, laptop donations from Codestarter, and a venue in Newark.

-Some of the things that our club leaders have been saying:
+Here are some of the things that our club leaders have been saying:

 > hackEDU has given me the confidence and resources to lead my club.
 The
 > students in my club have learned many skills and some students have even gone